hoaproject/Keynote/Ictss11/README.md

 This article presentation has been presented in November 9, 2012, at Paris (France), for [The 23rd IFIP International Conference on Testing Software and Systems](http://ictss2011.lri.fr/) (ICTSS'12).

+## Paper abstrcat

+We introduce in this paper a new specification language named Praspel, for PHP Realistic Annotation and SPEcification Language.
+This language is based on the Design-by-Contract paradigm.
+Praspel clauses annotate methods of a PHP class in order to both specify their contracts, using pre- and postconditions, and assign realistic domains to the method parameters.
+A realistic domain describes a set of concrete, and hopefully relevant, values that can be assigned to the data of a program (class attributes and method parameters).

+Praspel is implemented into a unit test generator for PHP that offers a random test data generator, which computes test data, coupled with a runtime assertion checker, which decides whether a test passes or fails by checking the satisfaction of the contracts at run-time.

 ## Quick usage

 This presentation is written in Latex.
 A PDF is already available in